-- EQType is the tag which specify the equations we want solve: - (NavierStokesCFE) (Compressible Navier-Stokes equations); - EulerCFE (Compressible Euler equations). - [Isentropic Vortex | (Isentropic vortex test case). - RinglebFlow (Ringleb flow test case). - Projection is the type of projection we want to use: - DisContinuous Note that the Continuous projection is not supported in the Compressible - AdvectionType is the advection operator we want to use. - WeakDG (classical DG in weak form); - FRDG (Flux-Reconstruction recovering nodal DG scheme); - (FRSD) (Flux-Reconstruction recovering a spectral difference (SD) scheme); - (FRHU) (Flux-Reconstruction recovering Huynh (G2) scheme); - (FRcmin) (Flux-Reconstruction with $c = c{min}$); - FRcinf (Flux-Reconstruction with $c = \infty$).
+- NavierStokesImplicitCFE (Compressible Navier-Stokes equations). - EulerImplicitCFE (Compressible Euler equations). - Projection is the type of projection we want to use: - DisContinuous.
+Note that the Continuous projection is not supported in the Compressible Flow Solver. - AdvectionType is the advection operator we want to use. - (WeakDG) (classical DG in weak form). - (FRDG) (Flux-Reconstruction recovering nodal DG scheme). - FRSD (Flux-Reconstruction recovering a spectral difference (SD) scheme). - (FRHU) (Flux-Reconstruction recovering Huynh (G2) scheme). - FRcmin (Flux-Reconstruction with $c = c{min}$). - (FRcinf) (Flux-Reconstruction with $c = \infty$).

-Note that only WeakDG is fully supported, the other operators work only with quadrilateral elements (2D or 2.5D).
+Note that only (VeakDG) is fully supported, the other operators work only with quadrilateral elements (2D or 2.5D).

 - DiffusionType is the diffusion operator we want to use for the Navier-Stokes equations: - LDGNS (LDG with primitive variables.
-The penalty term is inversely proportional to the element size, proportional to the local viscosity for the momentum equations and to the thermal conductivity for the energy equation, and proportional to an optional parameter (LDGNSc11) which is by default set to one; proportionality to polynomial order can be manually imposed by setting the parameter (LDGNSc11) equal to p^2); - (LFRDGNS) (Flux-Reconstruction recovering nodal DG scheme); - (LFRSDNS) (Flux-Reconstruction recovering a spectral difference (SD) scheme); - (LFRHUNS) (Flux-Reconstruction recovering Huynh (G2) scheme); - (LFRcminNS) (Flux-Reconstruction with $c = c{min}$); - (LFRcinfNS) (Flux-Reconstruction with $c = \infty$).
+The penalty term is inversely proportional to the element size, proportional to the local viscosity for the momentum equations and to the thermal conductivity for the energy equation, and proportional to an optional parameter (LDGNSc11) which is by default set to one; proportionality to polynomial order can be manually imposed by setting the parameter (LDGNSc11) equal to p^2). - (LFRDGNS) (Flux-Reconstruction recovering nodal DG scheme). - (LFRSDNS) (Flux-Reconstruction recovering a spectral difference (SD) scheme). - (LFRHUNS) (Flux-Reconstruction recovering Huynh (G2) scheme). - (LFRcminNS) (Flux-Reconstruction with $c = c{min}$). - LFRcinfNS (Flux-Reconstruction with $c = \infty$). - InteriorPenalty (Symmetric interior penalty method).

-Note that only (LDGNS) is fully supported, the other operators work only with quadrilateral elements (2D or 2.5D).
+Note that only (LDGNS) and InteriorPenalty are fully supported, the other operators work only with quadrilateral elements (2D or 2.5D).

-- TimeIntegrationMethod is the time-integration scheme we want to use.
-Note that only an explicit discretisation is supported:

-- (ForwardEuler);

-- RungeKutta2_SSP;

-- RungeKutta3_SSP;

-- ClassicalRungeKutta4.

 - UpwindType is the numerical interface flux (i.e. Riemann solver) we want to use for the advection operator:

-- (AUSMO);
+- AUSMO.

-- AUSM1;
+- AUSM1.

-- AUSM2;
+- AUSM2.

-- AUSM3;
+- AUSM3.

-- Average;
+- Average.

-- (ExactToro);
+- ExactToro.

-- HLL;
+- HLL.

-- (HLLC);
+- HLLC.

-- LaxFriedrichs;
+- LaxFriedrichs.

 - Roe.

-- (ViscosityType) is the viscosity type we want to use:
+- ViscosityType is the viscosity type we want to use:

-'''

-Constant (Constant viscosity);
+- Constant (Constant viscosity).

-Variable (Variable viscosity through the Sutherland's law.);
+- Variable (Variable viscosity through the Sutherland's law).

-'''
+- EquationOfState allows selecting an equation of state for accounting for non-ideal gas behaviour:

+- IdealGas (default option).